AhmedDesoky14/Task-Schedular-on-TM4C-Micro-controller/README.md

-# Tasks Scheduler on TM4C Micro-controller
+# Tasks Scheduler on TM4C Microcontroller

 A simple task scheduler for toggling an LED by a push button on the **TM4C123GH6PM Microcontroller** using **DIO** and **Port AUTOSAR Drivers** and the **SysTick Timer Driver**.
 It implements the **AUTOSAR 4.0.3 Layered Architecture Model**.